.Shilajitan You Use Shilajit as Part of an Addiction Recovery Program?

 - Fulvic acid, which aids in the absorption of iron, the formation of blood, and the production of energy.

-- Selenium, which may help prevent or treat cognitive decline.
+- Selenium, which may help prevent.

 - Nutraceutical substances, food products that claim or demonstrate medical or other health benefits in addition to their nutritional value.

 - Antioxidants, in even greater quantities than super antioxidants such as blueberries.